Collins-Omariba/Smart-Learning-Toy-Car-Robot-for-Children-with-Limited-Mobility/README.md

 - Check out the [requirements.txt](wyoming-satellite/requirements.txt) for the required packages if you encounter any issues related to new features added to wyoming satellite.
 Install the packages after activating the virtual environment in the `wyoming-satellite` folder.

+- The code in the [ros_arduino_bridge](ros_arduino_bridge) folder is to be compiled and uploaded to an arduino mega connected to the pi in order for it to receive commands from the pi and control the motors.